 For instance, H & C share their shared electrons pretty fairly, so there’s an even charge distribution in pure hydrocarbons.
 We call such molecules “nonpolar” and we’ve already seen several of these (valine, leucine, & isoleucine).
 But, we also saw that when we swapped one of valine’s methyl (-CH₃) groups for a hydroxyl (-OH) group we went from nonpolar, to polar since O is a major electron hog, so it steals electrons from the H making it partly negative and leaving the H partly positive.

 This polar/nonpolar thing matters because water is super polar – it has an O pulling electrons from 2 H’s.
 So you have a partly negative O and 2 partly positive H’s.
-And they can get attracted to other partly or fully positive things and surround them – we call such water-loving things “hydrophilic”.
+And they can get attracted to other partly- or fully-charged things and surround them – we call such water-loving things “hydrophilic”.
 But nonpolar things don’t offer charged regions.
-So the water excludes them, so nonpolar amino acids end up seeking refuge in the center of proteins.
+So the water excludes them, and nonpolar amino acids end up seeking refuge in the center of proteins.
 And since the amino acids are linked up, the protein has to figure out how to let the nonpolar ones chill in the core while the polar ones hang at the surface.
-And this “hydrophobic effect” is the driving force behind protein folding.
+And this “hydrophobic effect” is the driving force behind protein folding. http://bit.ly/hydrophobesarenotafraid

 So that’s one way we can categorize amino acids: polar (and thus hydrophilic) vs. nonpolar (and thus hydrophobic) (though it’s really more of a spectrum).
 In the case of phenylalanine, it’s a pure hydrocarbon – C’s & H’s all around, so we can say it’s nonpolar and hydrophobic.
 But there are other ways to classify amino acid side chains.